capistrano/capistrano-2.x-docs/Capistrano-Tasks.md

 cap deploy:update
 ------------------------------------------------------------
 Copies your project and updates the symlink.
-It does this in a transaction, so that if either `update_code' or `symlink' fail, all changes made to the remote servers will be rolled back, leaving your system in the same state it was in before `update' was invoked.
+It does this in a transaction, so that if either `update_code' or `create_symlink' fail, all changes made to the remote servers will be rolled back, leaving your system in the same state it was in before `update' was invoked.
 Usually, you will want to call `deploy' instead of `update', but `update' can be handy if you want to deploy, but not immediately